‘Vanderpump Rules’ Fans Defend Kristen Doute After She’s Shamed By Castmates Over Max Boyens Hookup Bombshell

 Kristen, who recently wrote a book about her past relationships, was blasted by her castmates after Boyens admitted to the surprising hookup.

-Fans know that Boyens has a history of cast hookups – he dated both Scheana Shay and Dayna Kathan, and he even slept with Scheana’s Vegas twin, Karrah – but when the TomTom general manager revealed that he hooked up with Kristen (twice!), some members of the Vanderpump Rules cast went off on Kristen and not Max.
+Fans know that Boyens has a history of cast hookups — he dated both Scheana Shay and Dayna Kathan, and he even slept with Scheana’s Vegas twin, Karrah.
+Yet, when the TomTom general manager revealed that he hooked up with Kristen (twice!), some members of the Vanderpump Rules cast went off on Kristen and not Max.

 Stassi Schroeder said she was “shook” by the news because Kristen was supposed to be friends with Dayna.
 Kristen explained that both she and Max were single at the time and that she didn’t know Dayna was interested in Max when the hookups occurred.